 North Sea Dementia Group

-The North Sea Dementia Group is an association of interested persons from dementia care practice and research.
-The theme of this year’s meeting in Scotland was Dementia Aware Societies.
+The North Sea Dementia Group is an association of interested individuals from dementia care practice and research.
+The theme of this year’s meeting at the University of Antwerp in Belgium was Improving Dementia Care across Europe.
 The meeting included visits to care homes and day care centres.

 Joint Programming on Neurodegenerative Diseases (JPND)

-Funded by Horizon 2020 and EU member states the JPND is an innovative collaborative research initiative established to tackle neurodegeneratrive diseases.
-DDRC has taken part in three JPND funded research consortia on biomarkers in Alzheimer’s and Parkonson’s diseases (BIOMARKAPD), on definition of outcome measures in dementia and on harmonization of assessment methods.
+Funded by Horizon 2020 and EU member states, JPND is an innovative collaborative research initiative established to ackle neurodegeneratrive diseases.
+DDRC has taken part in three JPND-funded research consortia on biomarkers in Alzheimer’s and Parkinson’s diseases (BIOMARKAPD) on the definition of outcome measures in dementia and on the harmonisation of assessment methods.
+Two peer-review articles on international recommendations on the use of CSF AD biomarkers were published as a result of this research initiative in 2017.